Betty Holberton: Career

 After World War II, Holberton worked at Remington Rand and the National Bureau of Standards.
 She was the Chief of the Programming Research Branch, Applied Mathematics Laboratory at the David Taylor Model Basin in 1959.
 She helped to develop the UNIVAC, designing control panels that put the numeric keypad next to the keyboard and persuading engineers to replace the Univac's black exterior with the gray-beige tone that came to be the universal color of computers.

+According to Captain Grace Hopper, who worked with Betty Holberton, she never received the credit that she should have for the work she did.
+"Everybody’s forgotten that she wrote the first program that wrote a program.
+She wrote that sort-merge generator, and what she did was feed in the specs for the data you were handling and the keys and that sort of thing, and then it generated the sort program for that specific data.
+That’s the first time to my knowledge that anyone used the computer to write a program."

 She was one of those who wrote the first generative programming system (SORT/MERGE).
 Holberton used a deck of playing cards to develop the decision tree for the binary sort function, and wrote the code to employ a group of ten tape drives to read and write data as needed during the process.
 She wrote the first statistical analysis package, which was used for the 1950 US Census.

 In 1953 she was made a supervisor of advanced programming in a part of the Navy's Applied Math lab in Maryland, where she stayed until 1966.
 Holberton worked with John Mauchly to develop the C-10 instruction set for BINAC, which is considered to be the prototype of all modern programming languages.
 She also participated in the development of early standards for the COBOL and FORTRAN programming languages with Grace Hopper.
 Later, as an employee of the National Bureau of Standards, she was very active in the first two revisions of the Fortran language standard ("FORTRAN 77" and "Fortran 90").